Showing posts with label concert. Show all posts

 Josh Goforth sings, tells stories, and plays the banjo, guitar, and Fiddle.

-Tim Lowry's long program he was dressed as a southern gentleman of South Carolina.
+Tim Lowry's long program featured him dressed as a Southern gentleman from South Carolina.

 After lunch, we listened to Donald Davis, Dolores Hydock, Bill Lepp, and Josh Goforth.

-There was a dinner break and we all went home.
+There was a dinner break, and we all went home.

-Saturday I was joined by one friend and we listened to Tim Lowry tell a story about attending an AME church in a Confederate Soldier Uniform.
+Saturday, I was joined by one friend, and we listened to Tim Lowry tell a story about attending an AME church in a Confederate Soldier Uniform

 We listened to Donald Davis, Kate Campbell, & Josh Goforth.

-Delores Hydock's long program was about a woman that worked for Loveman's Department Store "In her own fashion."
+Delores Hydock's long program was about a woman who worked for Loveman's Department Store, "In her own fashion."

-Bobby Horton playing guitar while Dolores told the story of Ninette Griffith & Loveman's Department store
+Bobby Horton played guitar while Dolores told the story of Ninette Griffith & Loveman's Department store.

 My friend and I enjoyed a meal at City Hardware.
-I ordered a red, white, and blue salad with chicken.
+I ordered a red, white, and blue salad with chicken

 Red, White, and Blue Chicken Salad

-At 5PM the storytelling telling stopped for a dinner break.
+At 5 P.M., the storytelling stopped for a dinner break.

 My friend and I both went home.
-I would love to have stayed until 9PM for the rest of the show but I was just too tired.
+I would have loved to have stayed until 9 P.M. for the rest of the show, but I was just too tired.

-Me in between Dolores Hydock and Tim Lowery at intermission
+I was between Dolores Hydock and Tim Lowery at intermission.

 Sunday, June 26, 2016